<> <> <> <>

 Luscious locks not only look amazing but can be a sign of overall good health.
 While genetics and your grooming routine can play a role in your hair health, vitamin deficiencies can affect or even contribute to hair thinning and even hair loss.

 Low levels of iron, vitamin D and zinc are commonly known to impact hair loss.
-Plus, genetic conditions like autoimmune disorder alopecia can also play a part.
+Plus, genetic conditions like the autoimmune disorder alopecia can also play a part.

 Premature hair loss can be extremely distressing, so we’re here to share everything you need to know about the role vitamins have in slowing down or even preventing hair loss